ramonaferrarii/ResearchTrack1-Assignment2/README.md

 This is a report for the second assignment of the **Research Track 1** course, for the **Robotics Engineering Master's degree** at the University of Genoa.

 ## Description of the Simulator
 The simulator shows a 3D simulator enviroment where a robot can move.
-In the enviroment (specified in the file named `sim_w1.launch`) there are some obstacles: the walls.
+In the squared arena (specified in the file named `sim_w1.launch`) there are some obstacles: the walls.
 In the enviroment there are two windows:

 - **Rviz**: is a 3-dimensional tool for ROS Visualization.
 It allows the user to view the